ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/rust.md

     .with_user(read_env_var("CLICKHOUSE_USER"))
     .with_password(read_env_var("CLICKHOUSE_PASSWORD"));
 ```

-NB: the URL should include both protocol and port, e.g. `https://instance.clickhouse.cloud:8443`.

 See also:
 - [HTTPS with ClickHouse Cloud example](https://github.com/ClickHouse/clickhouse-rs/blob/main/examples/clickhouse_cloud.rs) in the client repo.
 This should be applicable to on-premise HTTPS connections as well.